Does Anthem Insurance Cover Therapy and Addiction Treatment?

 - Complementary and alternative treatments, such as acupuncture, music therapy, art therapy, etc.

-- Executive facilities, such as online access, private offices, etc.
+- Executive facilities, such as online access, private office visit, etc.

 Although there is no hard-and-fast rule regarding the associated out-of-pocket expenses an individual will incur, most of the programs often have a fixed deductible rate and a percentage of costs that the individual must personally be responsible for.
 Depending on the plan, the deductible and percentage will vary.
 For instance, someone may have to pay the deductible (e.g., a fixed amount of any charges for healthcare services) and a percentage of all other costs (e.g., 10 percent).
 Depending on the plan, certain services may not be covered at all; these are services that are not deemed to be medically necessary for the individual’s recovery.
 Often, services that are not covered at all include: